averyfreeman/search-mans/README.md

 ---

-I wrote this while I was using `msys2` because there wasn't a proper `apropos`
+I wrote this while I was using `msys2` because there wasn't a proper `apropos`.
+Not sure it has a lot of utility outside of that context.

 #### Usage: